MrAfitol/BetterDrops/README.md

   color: Random
   # Cassie message on spawn drop.
 (Leave blank to disable)
   cassie: pitch_0.2 .g4... pitch_1 Supply jam_020_2 has been arrival
-  # Will the gun have a full ammo?
+  # Will the cashier announcement sound be played at the start and end?
-  fill_max_ammo: true
+  cassie_bell: true
   # Will the gun have a random attachments?
   random_attachments: true
   # The possible items inside the drop